Joni's Response to COVID-19

 Cause 4 Life equips students for leadership in disability ministry.
 Through hands-on internships, students learn how to impact their churches and communities for Christ, advocating for justice and equality for all people impacted by disability.

-Church Engagement partners with churches to help create a disability-welcoming environment, providing resources and disability ministry training.
+Our Church Engagement team partners with churches to help create a disability-welcoming environment, providing resources and disability ministry training.

 Christian Institute on Disability